KimRass/warehouse/Python/README.md

 - The unhashable objects are not allowed in set or dictionary key.
 The dictionary or set hashes the object and uses the hash value as a primary reference to the key.
 ### `TypeError: '<<Data Type>>' object is not subscriptable`
 - ***"Subscriptable" means that the object contain, or can contain, other objects.***
+- The subscripting is nothing but indexing in Python.
 ### `TypeError: sequence index must be integer, not 'slice'`
 - This error raises because `collections.deque()` cannot be sliced.
 ### `TypeError: '<<Data Type>>' object is not iterable`